-The world’s biggest brands use Social Proof in every aspect of their marketing.
-At the same time, eCommerce platforms like Amazon display customer feedback for every product they sell.
+The world’s biggest brands use Social Proof throughout their marketing.
+At the same time, eCommerce giants (like Amazon) display customer feedback for every product they sell.
 Fake Social Proof apps and phoney reviews help new businesses hack this system by creating the appearance of popularity.
 However, whilst this may seem like a low-cost way to speed-up business growth, it’s an accident waiting to happen.

 How Fake Social Proof Could Destroy Your Business